 Following the steak theme, all the hotels in my area (and I mean about 3 hours drive in every direction) had the same selection of sauces for their steaks including pepper sauce, mushroom sauce, and Diane sauce.
 Diane was by far my favorite!

 When I started researching to make my own I was pushed towards a fancy French sauce that was flambeed or recipes that included mushrooms.
-It was soon clear to me that wherever this name came from it certainly wasn’t based on any traditional recipe, and found myself recreating.
+It was soon clear to me that wherever this name came from it certainly wasn’t based on any traditional recipe, and found myself recreating it.

 6. Dutch Oven Roast Lamb

-This recipe by Ben Arnot is a great example of a Lamb Roast cooked in a Dutch oven and includes the vegetables.
+This recipe is a great example of a Lamb Roast cooked in a Dutch oven and includes vegetables.
 It is fairly typical of this style of roasting and is a hearty option for any campsite or even the backyard.

 7. Pork Belly Bahn Mi